krismbah/World_Weather_Analysis/README.md

 8. A Google map with a marker layer was generated.
 9. The aforementioned csv of vaction cities was then used to create a vaction dataframe.
 10. Four cities from the map of the dataframe were picked to create a vacation itinerary route to travel between the four cities.
-11. A direction layer map using the start and end latitude-longitude pairs.
+11. A direction layer map using the start and end latitude-longitude pairs was created.
 Mode of travel chosen was "Bicycling".
 12. A marker layer map between the four cities was created and used to combine the four city DataFrames into one DataFrame with the concat() function.
 13. Maps of the bicycling route between the four cities and a map of the region were created.